yusx-swapp/RaFFM/README.md

 ## Train FMs on Heterogeneous Resource edge-FL

-RaFFM is able to scale down a given FMs based on edge resource constraints, and hence, enabling resource-aware federated learning.
+RaFFM is able to scale down a given FMs based on edge resource constraints, hence, enabling resource-aware federated learning.

-Here we provide scripts to reproduce the experimental results we reported in paper.
+Here we provide scripts to reproduce the experimental results we reported in the paper.

 ### Resource-aware ViT